khubaibkm/UniFinder/README.md

 ## Contributing

 - We welcome contributions from the community.
-If you'd like to contribute to UniFinder, please follow our Contributing Guidelines.
+If you'd like to contribute to UniFinder, please follow our Contributing Guidelines as follows:
+  1. Fork the Repository.
+  2. After making changes, make a pull request.
+  3. After your request got accepted, you will be counted as a contributor to UniFinder.

 ## Acknowledgments